-As part of an RF implementation of the ACCU-CHEK Inform II system, it is recommended that at minimum a base unit be hard wired via an RJ-45 network jack per floor.
-A networked base unit provides redundancy if a wireless network that the ACCU-CHEK Inform II meter is using malfunctions or loses service.
-If the ACCU-CHEK Inform II meter with RF is used in an area with low signal or interferences, it is recommended to install a connected base unit for redundancy.
+As part of an RF implementation of the Accu-Chek Inform II system, it is recommended that at minimum one base unit be hard wired per floor.
+A networked base unit provides redundancy if a wireless network malfunctions or loses service.
+If the Accu-Chek Inform II meter with RF is used in an area with low signal or interferences, it is recommended to install a connected base unit for redundancy.
 The redundancy of the connected base unit allows immediate transmission of patient results when the meter is docked.